shivanshu-semwal/ds-algo/docs/data-structures/README.md

 Here is a small list of ADT's:

-- Collection
-- Container
+- List
+    - list is a collections of items, where we can add items and remove items
-- List - using arrays, using linked list
+    - implemented using arrays, using linked list
     - `getElementAt(i)`, `find(i)`, `insert()`, `remove()`
     - list can be implemented using arrays and linked list
 - String
+    - string is a collection of ordered characters
     - usually same operations as list
     - using arrays, using linked list
 - Set
+    - set is a collection of unique items
     - `insert()` `remove()` `find()` `size()`
     - using arrays, using linked list, using linked list which are connected in form of a tree
-- Multiset
-    - `insert()` `remove()` `find()` `size()`
-    - using arrays, using linked list
 - Map
+    - map is a collection of key value pairs
     - `getValue(key)`
     - using hash map
-- Multimap
-    - `getValue(key)`
-    - using hash map
 - Graph
     - `addNode()` `addEdge(x, y)` `getChildren()`
-    - using adjacency list, adjacency graph
+    - implemented using adjacency list, adjacency graph
+- Tree
-- Tree - using (arrays and linked list) or using only linked list, or only using arrays
+    - implemented using (arrays and linked list) or using only linked list, or only using arrays
     - Binary Trees are often used in context of data structures representing nodes with right and left child
 - Stack
+    - represnets a stack of items, where we can push items and pop items
 - Queue
-- Priority queue
-- Double-ended queue
-- Double-ended priority queue
+    - represents a queues of items, where we can add items at end of queue and remove items from front of queue

 ## Outline